Welcome to Mare Gallows

 I watched the mist roll on in the quiet plains as the bus neared the town.
-It reminded me of the opening to Silent Hill.
+It reminded me of the opening to Silent Hill, the famous horror game that was based on a town that was given the same name - I remember because it was my best friend Jess' favourite video game of all time - she's played every single one of the games.
 Only, the mist isn’t as thick or as deadly.
 But it may as well be deadly, as no one can see a thing.
-And when it can’t see a thing, the mind plays tricks.
+And when it can’t see a thing or make sense of the world around you, the mind plays tricks on you.

-I quietly and quickly unlocked the door with my new keys.
-I ran in and shut the door before any one could see me.
+I quietly and quickly unlocked the front door with my new keys.
+I ran in and shut the door before any one could see me and initiate a conversation before I even had a chance to adjust and get settled.
 The rooms had a slight musky smell as I unpacked what I managed to bring.
 Everything else was being shipped here from my old town.
 Including my trusty old bike.

-This Friday, I'd been starting at a new school.
-And this Saturday I have to start looking for a part-time job to support myself.
+And this Saturday I would have to start looking for a part-time job to support myself.

 As they say, Tomorrow is another day.

 Good grief, that sounds so cliché.